matthodan/jekyll-asset-pipeline/README.md

   end
   ```

   > The above code adds a CSS and a JavaScript compressor.
-You can name a compressor anything as long as it inherits from "JAP::Compressor".
+You can name a compressor anything as long as it inherits from "JAPR::Compressor".
 The "self.filetype" method defines the type of asset a compressor will process (either '.js' or '.css').
 The "compress" method is where the magic happens.
 A "@content" instance variable that contains the raw content of our bundle is made available within the compressor.
 The compressor should process this content and return the processed content (as a string) via a "compress" method.

 2. If you haven't already, you should now install any dependencies that are required by your compressor.
 In our case, we need to install the "yui-compressor" gem.